-If you select New Package Installation on the Deployment Mode Selection dialog, the Package Deployment wizard opens the Agent/Server Selection dialog, allowing you to specify the agents and servers on which the new applications will be installed.
+If you select New Package Installation on the Deployment Mode Selection dialog, the Package Deployment wizard opens the Agent/Server Selection dialog (see Figure 3.3), allowing you to specify the agents and servers on which the new applications will be installed.

-Fig. 3: Specify the target Agents and Servers
+Figure 3.3 - Specify the target Agents and Servers.